GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Introduction

 To address these challenges, the use of terrestrial GNSS signals for lunar satellite navigation has been proposed for both LCRNS~\cite{Mina2025LCRNS} and LNSS~\cite{Murata2022}.
 By tracking the GNSS sidelobes and the portion of mainlobe signals that spill into cislunar space, as shown in Figure~\ref{fig:gnss_sidelobe}, lunar navigation satellites can estimate their orbits and clocks autonomously, reducing reliance on Earth-based tracking.

-Initial research on terrestrial GNSS-based lunar orbit and clock estimation proposed both snapshot least-squares and Extended Kalman Filtering (EKF) approaches to estimate satellite states using pseudorange measurements~\cite{Capuano2016, Capuano2017}, and were verified for feasibility through simulations.
+Initial research on terrestrial GNSS-based lunar orbit and clock estimation proposed both snapshot least-squares and Extended Kalman Filtering (EKF) approaches to estimate satellite states using pseudorange measurements~\cite{Capuano2014EarthMoonGNSS, Capuano2017}, and were verified for feasibility through simulations.
 Recently, the Lunar GNSS Receiver Experiment (LuGRE) mission demonstrated this concept in flight~\cite{parker2022lugre, Konitzer2022LuGRE}.
 The mission successfully tracked terrestrial GNSS signals from lunar orbit and performed onboard estimation using pseudorange measurements.
 However, the resulting positioning accuracy was limited to the order of kilometers~\cite{insidegnss2025lugre}.
-This limitation stemmed primarily from the short duration of the experiment, which prevented the accumulation of sufficient data.
+This limitation stemmed primarily from the short duration of the experiment (one-hour observation window), and the relatively low stability of the clock compared to navigation satellites (Voltage Controlled Temperature Compensated Crystal Oscillator (VCTCXO)~\cite{Konitzer2022LuGRE}), which prevented the accumulation of sufficient data.
 Due to the poor geometry of GNSS satellites at lunar distances, the filter requires longer durations to converge to a stable solution.
-The reliance on pseudorange measurements further restricts accuracy due to their relatively high measurement noise compared to carrier phase measurements.
+The reliance on pseudorange measurements further limits accuracy because their noise is higher than that of carrier-phase measurements.

 To achieve higher accuracy, \cite{Iiyama2024TDCPNavigation} and \cite{Mina2025LCRNS} proposed utilizing time-differenced carrier phase (TDCP) measurements alongside pseudorange data.
 However, because TDCP measurements depend on both the current and previous states (delayed-state measurements), the standard Kalman filter assumptions are violated.
 Specifically, the conditional independence assumption